jameshughes89/cs102/src/site/topic6.rst

 * Download and test the :download:`Stack <../main/java/Stack.java>` and  :download:`ArrayStack <../main/java/ArrayStack.java>` code
 * :doc:`Check out the aside on testing </topic6-testing>`
+* Download and run the :download:`ArrayStackTest <../test/java/ArrayStackTest.java>` tests
+    * Or the more thorough tests found in :download:`LinkedArrayThoroughTest <../test/java/ArrayStackTest.java>`
 * Finish reading Chapter 3
     * 16 pages